-Rice husk is rich in cellulose and lignin, so it can be made into briquettes with a briquette-making machine.
-Due to the small size of the rice husk, it does not need to be crushed and can be used directly to make rods.
-But it should be noted that the moisture content must be controlled below 12%.
+Rice husk is rich in cellulose and lignin, so it can be made into briquettes by a rice husk briquette machine.
+Due to the small size of the rice husk, it does not need to be crushed.
+Therefore, the process of making charcoal from rice husks is the same as that of making charcoal from sawdust.

 The following is a detailed article on charcoal production from sawdust, the whole process is also applicable to rice husks.

 Making charcoal from sawdust is a popular solution for sawdust recycling.
 We all know that sawdust refers to the powdered wood chips that are scattered from

 The advantages and disadvantages of the two production processes of rice husk charcoal